 Ingredients For Chicken And Mushroom Stuffed Boxty:

-- 3 Large chicken breasts (4 medium or 1 and 1/2 pounds cut in 1 inch pieces)
+- chicken breasts (cut in 1 inch pieces)

 - salt and pepper to season